Mick McGahey: Trade unionist and communist

 McGahey continuously insisted that the NUM find a way to reconcile with the Union of Democratic Mineworkers (a Midlands-based breakaway from the NUM).
 Scargill referred to this insistence as a "tragedy that people from the far north should pontificate about what we should be doing to win back members for the NUM."

-Comments after the death of Ian MacGregor
+Comments following the death of Ian MacGregor

 On the death of Ian MacGregor (chair of the National Coal Board during the 1984–85 strike), McGahey said, "It's no loss to people of my ilk.
 MacGregor was a vicious, anti-trades unionist, anti-working class person, recruited by the Tory government quite deliberately for the purpose of destroying trade unionism in the mining industry.
 I will not suffer any grief, not will I in any way cry over the loss of Ian MacGregor."

 Memorials

 He married Catherine Young in 1954 with whom he had two daughters and a son.

 A heavy smoker for most of his life, McGahey suffered in later years from chronic emphysema and pneumoconiosis.

 A significant memorial, in the form of mine workings, stands to him at the east end of Cambuslang Main Street and there have been calls in the Scottish Parliament for a more national memorial.

 On 28 April 2006, in Bonnyrigg, ex-UNISON general secretary Rodney Bickerstaffe unveiled a memorial to mark the 10th Anniversary of McGahey's address to the Midlothian TUC Worker's Memorial Day event in George V Park.
 McGahey's son was present.

 Bickerstaffe described McGahey as a "working class hero" who never lost touch with his roots and socialist values.
 He listed some of McGahey's sayings which were just as relevant today.
 "We are a movement not a monument", he quoted as a reminder of the need to continue to move and to fight on, and finished by saying "We know the reasons why Michael never became NUM President, but whether he had stayed as a steward or a delegate he would still have had a major impact on the movement".